UNIST-LOFT/SimAPR/experiments/README.md

 ```

 ## Output
 Outputs are saved in `<tool>/result/<project>-<algorithm>`.
-In this directory, logs are saved in `msv-search.log` and final results are saved in `msv-result.json` for each validated patch.
+In this directory, logs are saved in `simapr-search.log` and final results are saved in `simapr-result.json` for each validated patch.

-The following is an example of `msv-result.json`.
+The following is an example of `simapr-result.json`.
 ```
 {
   "execution": 0,